|

 Progressive income tax means that the rate of income tax increases as income increases.
 The more you earn, the higher the proportion of income that is taken away in tax.

-The table shows that when you look at the relationship between gross and net income, the tax rate effectively increases with increasing income.
+The table shows that when you look at the relationship between income before and after BIFT, the tax rate effectively increases with increasing income.
 That is what I mean by "effectively progressive".
 The higher your gross income, the higher the effective proportion of your gross income is paid in tax.
-In this regard, UBI-FIT is no different from the present system.
+In this regard, BIFT is no different from the present system.

 0